Ian F. Akyildiz: Satellite and HALO (High Altitude Low Orbit) Communication

-This paper is the first to comprehensively put forward the design principles and system reference model for HALO networks, which is a broadband wireless metropolitan area network with a star topology, whose solitary hub is located in the atmosphere above the service area at an altitude higher than commercial airline traffic.
+His paper is the first to comprehensively put forward the design principles and system reference model for HALO networks, which is a broadband wireless metropolitan area network with a star topology, whose solitary hub is located in the atmosphere above the service area at an altitude higher than commercial airline traffic.

 Wireless Sensor Networks

-With the extremely timely publication of the first and most comprehensive roadmap paper on wireless sensor networks, Akyildiz made this new research area known to the entire world.
-Many researchers, who work on sensor networks, has started by reading his paper.
-Hence, this publication has received more than 41,000 citations in 20 years.
-Moreover, this paper received the best tutorial paper award from IEEE Communications society in 2003.
+With the publication of a roadmap paper on wireless sensor networks, Akyildiz made this research area known.
+This publication has received more than 41,000 citations in 20 years.
+This paper received the best tutorial paper award from IEEE Communications society in 2003.

-Thanks to his paper, the area has attracted significantly amplified attention and become focus of research and engineering efforts towards realizing wide range of sensor network applications.In 20 years, the research in this area has resulted in billions of dollars of investment from both government and private sector, educated thousands of students, and helped establish hundreds of companies.

-Dr. Akyildiz published many pioneering papers on wireless sensor networks.
+Akyildiz published many pioneering papers on wireless sensor networks.
 For example, in the first reliable protocol (Event-to-Sink Reliable Transport -ESRT-) was introduced specifically tailored for the unique requirements and characteristics of wireless sensor networks.
 ESRT was devised based on the extremely novel and yet practical engineering notion of event-to-sink reliability, which leverages the inherent redundancy and spatio-temporal correlation in sensor networks to maximize the network lifetime.
 ESRT has also been taught in undergraduate and graduate level wireless networking courses at many universities.
 This work has been implemented in several simulation tools.

 The pioneering contributions to the field of wireless sensor networks was recognized as the IEEE Computer Society W. Wallace McDowell Award 2011.

-He is also the recipient of the IEEE Communications Society Ad Hoc and Sensor Networks Technical Committee (AHSN TC) Technical Recognition Award based on his pioneering contributions to wireless sensor networks and wireless mesh networks.

-Wireless Sensor Networks in Challenged Environments such as Underwater and Underground
+Wireless Sensor Networks in challenged environments

 Akyildiz was one of the first to introduce several advanced and next generation wireless sensor network paradigms and architectures to the research community including sensor and actor networks, multimedia sensor networks, underwater acoustic sensor networks, wireless underground sensor networks, underground magnetic sensor networks, along with the comprehensive list of open research issues and the first novel communication techniques.

 Preliminary version of this paper received the best paper award from IEEE GlobeCom 2009 conference.